foundry-rs/book/src/getting-started/first-steps.md

 ## First Steps with Foundry

-This section provides an overview of the `forge` command line tool.
-We demonstrate how to create a new project, compile, and test it.
+This section introduces the `forge` command-line tool.
+We will walk through creating a new project, compiling it, and running tests.

-To start a new project with Foundry, use [`forge init`](../reference/forge/forge-init.md):
+To start a new project with Foundry, use the [`forge init`](../reference/forge/forge-init.md) command:

 ```sh
 {{#include ../output/hello_foundry/forge-init:command}}
 ```

-Let's check out what `forge` generated for us:
+Now, let’s explore the structure that `forge` has generated for us:

 ```sh
 $ cd hello_foundry
 {{#include ../output/hello_foundry/tree:all}}
 ```

-We can build the project with [`forge build`](../reference/forge/forge-build.md):
+You can compile the project using [`forge build`](../reference/forge/forge-build.md):

 ```sh
 {{#include ../output/hello_foundry/forge-build:all}}
 ```

-And run the tests with [`forge test`](../reference/forge/forge-test.md):
+To run the tests, use the [`forge test`](../reference/forge/forge-test.md) command:

 ```sh
 {{#include ../output/hello_foundry/forge-test:all}}
 ```

 <br>

 > 💡 **Tip**
 >
-> You can always print help for any subcommand (or their subcommands) by adding `--help` at the end.
+> You can always view detailed help for any command or subcommand by appending `--help` to it.

-You can watch [these](../tutorials/learn-foundry.md) beginner tutorials if you are a visual learner.
+For visual learners, be sure to check out these [beginner tutorials](../tutorials/learn-foundry.md).